licjapodaca/jmeter/README.md

 # **Apache - JMeter**
-Repository to practice the using of JMeter, an opensource project for many different of tests, like Stress, Performance and Load tests.
+Repository to practice the using of JMeter, an Open-Source project for many different of tests, like Stress, Performance and Load tests.

 - [**Apache - JMeter**](#apache---jmeter)
 - [**Using JMeter for Different Tests**](#using-jmeter-for-different-tests)